Anawangin Cove Travel Guide

 - Can/bottle opener and knife.
 You will need these to open stuff.
 Opening things with your teeth is impressive but…

 - Rope.
 You might need this to create an improvised clothesline so your wet clothes will dry easily.

 - Mosquito repellent.
 Avoid mosquito bites and all the diseases that might come with them.

 - Sunblock.
 Protect your skin from the sun, of course.

 - Camera.
 Anawangin offers not just a good place to swim but awesome scenery that you WILL want to capture.

 Also, don’t try to bring too many clothes.
 If you’re staying for only a night, bring just enough.
 Don’t forget toiletries.

 Basically, that’s it.
-Bring your own food to save money.
+To save money, bring your own food or buy from San Antonio Public Market.
 And as said above, if you’re planning to rent a tent, forget it.
 Just borrow from a friend or buy one.